Savings Plans for College Education

 - No income or age limits, giving you flexibility for non-traditional students

-- Assets can be used to pay for qualified expenses at any accredited institution of higher education in the country and some foreign institutions, including colleges, universities, graduate schools and most community colleges and vocational-technical schools.
+- Assets within a 529 college savings plan can be used to pay for qualified expenses at any accredited institution of higher education in the country and some foreign institutions, including colleges, universities, graduate schools and most community colleges and vocational-technical schools.

 - Limited use for K-12 education